LinkedIn Benefits for Executive Job Seekers

-LinkedIn carries a lot of weight and packs a big punch (of benefits) for executives looking to engage in a job search in 2019.
+LinkedIn carries a lot of weight and packs a big punch (of benefits) for executives looking to engage in a job search.

 If you are not signed up with LinkedIn you need to be.
 It’s often said that not being on LinkedIn is like not existing at all.

 - The top social networking tool with over 526 million registered users as of August 2018, spanning 200 countries.

 - Over 3 million users share content on it weekly.